 Many times when someone uses AIA forms, and/or requires the use of them, that person isn't aware that there are programs that create documents that are literally quite like the AIA forms - without the exorbitant prices of course!

 [Either that or it's an AIA architect that's determining which paperwork will be used] ;o)

 This is all done without infringing on the AIA copyright -

 It's Legal & It's So Incredibly Less Expensive!

 But what even more contractors aren't aware of is that not only do these programs print entire documents, filled-in, that are like the AIA documents but …

-If you absolutely *have* to use an AIA form this program will fill in the AIA form(s) for you!
+If you absolutely *have* to use an AIA form this program will actually fill in your AIA form(s) for you!